Cranberry Chutney - Gluten Free

 Remove from the heat and add the pinch of salt.

 In a measuring cup, heat the remainder of the orange juice and add the Jello.
 Allow it to dissolve completely before adding to the cranberries.
-In the same measuring cup, add the 1/3 cup cold water and cornstarch to make a slurry.
+In the same measuring cup, add 1/3 cup of cold water and cornstarch to make a slurry.
 Add this to the cranberries making sure the pot is off the heat.
 This will give your chutney a smooth and creamy pudding consistency.
-If you prefer more of Jello-mold type cranberry chutney, skip this step.
+If you prefer more Jello-mold-type cranberry chutney, skip this step.